Installing Gnucap

 Auto tools or CMake build tools

-The library or debian package libreadline-dev
+The readline library or debian package

 termcap library to interact with rendering characters to a terminal